example42/example42.github.io/_posts/2016-05-30-exploring-puppet4-modules-design-patterns.md

       [...]
     ) {

+In such a scenario we may configure a node (via Hiera) to be a all-in-one server by settings something like:

+    rails::proxy_class: '::rails::proxy::nginx'
+    rails::app_class: '::rails::app::unicorn'
+    rails::db_class: '::rails::app::mysql'
+    rails::deploy_class: '::rails::deploy::redmine'

+But we can also split these classes across different nodes, enabling or disabling the relevant classes.

 Here the deploy class can be used to manage different Rails applications, which might be provided as dedicated profiles in the rails or in other modules.

-So, bringing on this logic, the module is supposed to be a sort of super-module which not only manages the installation of the components of a distributed Rails architecture, but also the deployment and the configuration of different Rails applications, each one in their one, independent and interoperable, profile classes.
+So, bringing on this logic, the module is supposed to be a sort of **super-module** which not only manages the installation of the components of a distributed Rails architecture, but also the deployment and the configuration of different Rails applications, each one in their one, independent and interoperable, profile classes.

 Is this a bad idea as it breaks the first rule of modules design (Single Responsibility principle)?
 Maybe, or maybe it's simply a different way to define boundaries and responsibilities of Puppet classes and modules.